ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/create.rst

 Create Indicator Tags
 ^^^^^^^^^^^^^^^^^^^^^

-To add a tag to an Indicator, use the following format where ``{tagName}`` is replaced with the name of the tag you wish to add to the Indicator:
+To add a Tag to an Indicator, use the following format, where ``{tagName}`` is replaced with the name of the Tag you wish to add to the Indicator:

 .. code::

     POST /v2/indicators/{indicatorType}/{indicator}/tags/{tagName}

-For example, the query below will add the ``Nation State`` tag to the Email Address ``bad@example.com``:
+For example, the query below will add the ``Nation State`` Tag to the Email Address ``bad@example.com``:

 .. code::